cl4cnam/funcSug/README.md

 # **funcSug**

 This is a new programming language (in progress) loosely based on https://github.com/LordManta/SugarCubesJS of Jean-Ferdy Susini.
-To get a taste of the language, see https://github.com/cl4cnam/Guess_the_number/blob/main/guessTheNumber.fg and test it on https://cl4cnam.github.io/Guess_the_number/guessTheNumber.html
+To get a taste of the language, see https://github.com/cl4cnam/Guess_the_number/blob/main/guessTheNumber.fg and test it at https://cl4cnam.github.io/Guess_the_number/guessTheNumber.html.
+You may also want to have a look at https://github.com/cl4cnam/miniSweet/blob/main/miniSweet.fg an test it at https://cl4cnam.github.io/miniSweet/miniSweet.html.

 ### Note